apinanyogaratnam/stews-bot/README.md

 # TO-DO
 - Use db and store information
-- react to message of sad words (sadge, itsokitsok, pensive) <- randomly
+- react to message of sad words (sadge, itsokitsok, pensive) <- randomly (not always)
-- incorporate chatbotmodels to bot (make sure it does not react to every single message)
+- make mlchatbot with user personal playground (using if statements to check user and global var for currently_in_ml_playground = False and users_playground = None)